 If you created a successful website that receives high volumes of traffic or you expect to get higher traffic, you should definitely get a CDN to make sure your website’s performance is impeccable.
 Many people don’t quite understand what a content delivery network actually is and the impact it can have on their website, but this guide should provide all the information about it and clear any misunderstandings.

-One of the common misconceptions about getting a CDN is that you don’t need a web hosting.
+One of the common misconceptions about getting a CDN is that you don’t need a web hosting service.
 You actually do need it, since a CDN only helps improve your website.
-You still need to have a web hosting account, as a CDN only helps and speed up your website, thus, improve user experience you provide.
+You still need to have a good web hosting service, as a CDN only helps and speed up your website, thus, improve the user experience you provide.

 Each and every one of us browsing the internet actually interacts with CDNs every day.
 When you read news online, visit online stores, check your feed on social media or watch a video on YouTube, you are interacting with CDNs, which are behind every text, every image or video that gets delivered to your mobile device or PC.
 They are the backbone of online content delivery, without which the online world would not function as fast as it does today.